kyam-mayden/design-patterns-in-php/Creational/Abstract-Factory.md

 ```

-### What are it's drawbacks?
+### What are its drawbacks?
 Abstract Factory is perfect if your system is made up of lots of interchangeable
-peices.
-Also, it's important that the types (models) of these peices rarely changes -
+pieces.
+Also, it's important that the types (models) of these pieces rarely changes -
-the main changes to the system are the concretions (brands) of these peices.
+the main changes to the system are the concretions (brands) of these pieces.
 If however, you wanted to add a new model that doesn't already exist, like a Sedan,
 then you need to update both the interface and all of the concretions to allow for this
 new Model.

-### What are it's benefits?
+### What are its benefits?
 - Supports Open/Closed principle
 - Also supports single responsibility principle
 - You avoid tying your code to concretions of classes